CloudNationHQ/az-eduvision-tf-aks/100 public cluster azurerm/readme.md

 # Example 100 public cluster azurerm
-## Goal of dit example
+## Goal of this exercise
-This example will provision a public Azure Kubernetes Service cluster using the azurerm provider resource.
+This exercise will provision a public Azure Kubernetes Service cluster using the azurerm provider resource.

 ## Steps
 1. Copy `environment.tf.example` to `environment.tf` and fill in your personal settings